MQTT Setup using Giant Gecko & Medusa AMW007

 To claim and update your Gecko OS device, from the AMW007 Gecko OS terminal, run the commands:

-The DMS Claim and OTA update process is discussed in detail in Update and Recovery.
+The DMS Claim and DFU (Device Firmware Update) process is discussed in detail in Update and Recovery.

 Obtain the required CA cert, client cert and client key files from your MQTT broker (Amazon AWS, Azure, etc.) and copy them to the AMW007 file system.
 The simplest way to do this is by dragging and dropping the files onto the Web App File tab: